 - Happily Married: Holly and Gerry until his death.

 - The Hero Dies: Gerry himself.
 The audience knows this from the start.

-- Mess Of Woe: A rare female example occurs after the protagonist's husband dies.
-She stops leaving the house, eschews bathing or cleaning up the piling trash and dishes in favor of slumping around in her dead husband's shirts, reenacting old movies line-by-line.
-(Luckily he knew she'd react this way and has set a plan in motion to snap her out of it.)
+- Mess of Woe: After Gerry dies, Holly stops leaving the house, eschews bathing or cleaning up the piling trash and dishes in favor of slumping around in her dead husband's shirts, reenacting old movies line-by-line.
+The entire point of Gerry's letters is to help her start to live again.

 - Serenade Your Lover: Gerry sings Galway Girl to Holly.

 - Ship Tease: There were some moments between Holly and William a childhood friend of Gerry's.
 Also at the end, Holly's mother and William's father.

 - Test Kiss: Holly and her friend Daniel kiss before pulling away and laughing and claiming it felt more like kissing a sister.